 1) When staff and faculty members approach us for advice concerning day-to-day student guidance and consultation, we help them to consider how to deal with the issue in question.

 2) If necessary, we will meet with the student concerned and provide them with support so that they can lead a better university life.
-This support includes referring them to and/or working in partnership with the doctors and counselors at the Counseling and Health Center, or other services within the university or outside it.
+This support includes referring them to and/or working in partnership with the doctors and counselors at the Center for Health Sciences and Counseling, or other services within the university or outside it.

 3) Even after the student has been put in touch with an appropriate support body, we provide support that helps to facilitate communication and partnership between counseling services and staff/faculty members at each school, institute or faculty.

 Please note that our contacts are confidential.
-We cannot respond to requests for information about student use and/or appointment of the Counseling and Health Center, unless the student in question has granted permission for this information to be released.
+We cannot respond to requests for information about student use and/or appointment of the Center for Health Sciences and Counseling, unless the student in question has granted permission for this information to be released.
 (Excludes emergencies)

 How to make use of our services